SMP-Q/SMP-Tweaker/main/README.md

 - Many more optimizations for CPU, GPU, RAM, network, power, and more

 ## Versions
-- **SMP-TWEAKS-Dev.py**: Development file for private use only by the author (not for public use).
-Here, new features and changes are tested.
-- **SMP-TWEAKS-Main.py**: Main version for productive use.
+- **SMP-TWEAKS-Main.py v1.1**: Main version for productive use.
 Changes from the Dev version are merged here via "push update".

 ## Usage
 1. Make sure Python 3 is installed.